Agency Records Officers

 - Acts as liaison between your state agency, KSHS staff, and the State Records Board

-- Knows the agency’s records and recordkeeping practices
+- Knows the agency’s records, recordkeeping practices, and records schedules.

-- And otherwise ensures your agency’s records are well managed, regardless of format.
+- Ensures agency records are well managed, regardless of format.

 Other duties that relate to formulating and overseeing implementation of an agency records management program may include: